guptadhruv08/Voting-Token/README.md

 How to run the project in Remix:-

-1.Add parameter tokenSupply in Token.sol and then deploy it.
+1.First we will add parameter tokenSupply in Token.sol and then deploy it.

-2.Add parameter token address of Token.sol in VotingToken.sol file and then deploy it.
+2.Then add parameter token address of Token.sol in VotingToken.sol file and then deploy it.

-3.After deploying both files you have to transfer some tokens to the VotingToken.sol contract address from Token.sol tranfer function.
+3.After deploying both the files we have to transfer some tokens to the VotingToken.sol contract address from Token.sol tranfer function.

 4.Now the owner can open the voting for people by passing the deadline parameter.